 AI, or artificial intelligence, has taken root in biotech.
-In this article, a contributor explores its newfound niches in the industry.
+In this article, we explore its newfound niches in the industry.

 Artificial intelligence (AI) and machine learning (ML) have become ubiquitous in tech startups, fueled largely by the increasing availability and amount of data and cheaper, more powerful computers.
 Now, if you are a new tech startup, ML or AI capabilities represent your minimum ticket to enter the industry.
 Over the past few years, AI and ML have started to peek their heads into the realm of biotech, due to an analogous transformation of biotech data.